 Yet not all knights experience such a complete failure.
 Galahad, Percival, and Bors each see the Grail, thus suggesting that the materialism of the Round Table is not all-encompassing.
-While these three knights each offer their own unique insight into the religious aspect of Arthur’s court, it is Launcelot who I want to analyze as the primary religious agent.
-Although he does not attain the holy vision, his story is one of the most detailed and his journey toward religion is raw, dynamic, and ultimately successful.
+While each of these three knights offer his own unique insight into the religious aspect of Arthur’s court, it is Launcelot whom I want to analyze as the primary religious agent.
+Although he does not attain the holy vision, his story is one of the most detailed and his journey toward religion is dynamic and ultimately successful.
 He apparently spends his youth disregarding the spiritual, becomes aware of his own shortcomings later on in life, begins a pursuit of holiness, but fails soon after returning to court.
 “This wavering in religious pursuits has caused many to see Lancelot as unstable, a trait that may be a tragic flaw but may also be his salvation.
 Lancelot’s stability (or lack of it) is central to his character development, to his education through suffering, and, ultimately, to his salvation...”
 (Jesmok, 93).
 One might rethink Jesmok’s notion of “lack of stability” as the positive ability to navigate among communities.
-That is, drawing from the semiotic square, a more dynamic tool for interpretation, and my understanding of the Medieval individual, I see here in Launcelot’s “wavering” the emergence of an individual actor.
+That is, drawing from the semiotic square, a more dynamic tool for interpretation, and my understanding of the medieval individual, I see here in Launcelot’s “wavering” the emergence of an individual actor.
 His is a story of the dramatic fluctuating between various external and internal pressures: the demands of the court, the insistence of his own conscience, the curiosity surrounding the unknown.
 His initial failures only serve to heighten his eventual victory: his holy death.
 While other knights may be more successful in their various religious pursuits, and although Launcelot spends relatively little time focused on the spiritual, I believe he is Malory’s best representation of the ideal member of the Church.

 The Church does appear to be the model that Arthur uses to structure his Round Table, yet the two systems differ in significant ways.
-Where the Round Table excludes other community alliances and spheres of influence—hence its “hermetic” nature—the Church welcomes the whole Medieval man, including his various group memberships and the individual that must navigate through them.
+Where the Round Table excludes other community alliances and spheres of influence—hence its “hermetic” nature—the Church welcomes the whole medieval man, including his various group memberships and the individual that must navigate through them.
 Perhaps due to the gravity of a belief in free will, or perhaps due to the universality of the Church, there is less emphasis on the state of being a member of the faithful and more focus on the dramatic adventure of becoming one.
 Indeed, no member of the faithful is done with his journey until the end of life, and according to some religious traditions, not even then.
 This is an attitude reflected in Malory’s treatment of Sir Launcelot, whose defining characteristics must first include his subdued exploration of how to balance his immersion into various groups.
 He maintains his loyalty to his different communities, but also sustains a profile outside and between them.
 This ability to take part in different groups but to still maintain membership in each of them is what allows him to eventually come to the Church while other knights are incapable of making the leap.
 Indeed, most of them are so ingrained within Arthur’s system that they do not even have the chance.